oomphinc/WP-Forms-API/README.md

 For `#type = 'post_select'`, the space-separated list of valid post types to search against.

+* `#conditional` (array)

+Show or hide elements depending on the element's value.
+Please note that conditional logic only works on input types that trigger a Javascript change event (e.g. select menus, checkboxes, radios, etc)

+* `element` – A jQuery-esk selector for the element that should react to changes to this element's value (e.g. `#element-id`, `.element-class`, etc).
+* `action` - The action perform on the element.
+Either 'show' or 'hide'.
+* `value` - If the value of the input is this value, then show|hide the target element.

 ### Filterable element properties

 These properties should only be modified in the `wp_form_element` filter.